smnenko/smnenko/Self intro.md

 ### Self introduction
 ##### Shortcut
 My name is Stas.
 I'm studying at *Vitebsk State Technological University (VSTU)*.
 I started to be interested in programming when I was a 14 y.o.
-At first, I began to study *HTML + CSS* and created the
+At first, I began to study *HTML + CSS* and I've created the
 couple of pretty simple websites with animations and transitions.
 My first language of programming was Java.
 I learned some libraries like *JavaFX* for UI and *Spring* for implementation of REST API.
 After that I learned many languages and technologies like *Vue.js, React.js, C/C++/C#*.
 I was looking for myself.